6. december: Quality Time

 To begin with it is not the same thing.
 Reality of professional software development is that not only involves writing awesome algorithms, tweaked for performance to the millisecond able to be infinitely horizontally scaled.
 There is a lot of politics, business decisions, email, planning, re-planning, support, number crunching and, dear me, customers.
 Remove them from the equation and all that is left is the beautiful, relaxing craft of software development.

-Software developers are not alone, though; other craft-men do it: carpenters work on wood in their spare time, mechanics love spending (time and money) on other cars and even cooks prepare nice dinners at home some times.
+Software developers are not alone, though; other craft-men do it: carpenters work on wood in their spare time, mechanics love spending (time and money) on other cars as well as finding the Britains Cheapest Motor Trade Insurer and even cooks prepare nice dinners at home some times.
 And yet, they do it because they enjoy doing what they are good at.